Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Recovery of dual solutions

 \subsubsection{Ensuring successful dual recovery}

-The condition given in the previous section lets one determine if recovery is possible by a simple null-space computation.
-Unfortunately, this check must be done \emph{after} the dual problem $(R/D-SDP)$ has been solved.
+Condition~\ref{cond:sdpRecov} lets one determine if recovery is possible by a simple null space computation.
+Unfortunately, this check must be done \emph{after} the dual problem $(R/D-SDP)$ has been solved as it depends on the specific solution that is obtained.
 In this section, we give a simple sufficient condition that can be checked \emph{prior} to solving $(R/D-SDP)$.
-If this condition is satisfied, a modification of the reduced primal-dual pair can be performed to guarantee successful recovery.
+If this condition is satisfied, a modification of the reduced primal-dual pair can be performed to guarantee successful recovery, independent of the solution found for $(R/D-SDP)$; the explicit modification is given by $(R/P-SDP-2)$ and $(R/D-SDP-2)$.

-The idea is simple: when can one assume $Z = 0$ (and hence ensure Condition~\ref{cond:sdpRecov} holds) without loss of generality?
-A sufficient condition is given by the following: \begin{cond} Assume $(R/D-SDP)$ has a solution.
-If $V^T \subspaceName(y) V$ implies $V^T \subspaceName(y) U = 0$, i.e. if